senadkurtisi/Q-learning-block-world/README.md

 It is important to note that this algorithm assumes that we are familiar with the [***Markov Decision Process***](https://en.wikipedia.org/wiki/Markov_decision_process).

 ### Slip probability
 When the agent decides to perform a certain action there is some probability that the agent will slip an end up in some other state.
 More specifically, when agent slips it can end up going in one of the directions which are orthogonal to the target one.
-Example: Agent wants to go to the ease, but can end up going to the north or south.
+Example: Agent wants to go to the east, but can end up going to the north or south.
 <br/>
 Below you can see some analysis related to this subject.
 In this analysis a discount factor of 0.9 was used.